mthorley/k8s-gitops/README.md

 # k8s-gitops

-k8s gitops using FluxCD for a home cluster running on raspberry pi's to support IoT and home automation.
-This repo targets two clusters staging and production and aims to keep a common set of manifests between them, using kustomize to patch values specific for the target cluster.
+k8s gitops using FluxCD for home clusters running on raspberry pi's to support IoT and home automation.
+This repo targets two clusters: staging and production and aims to keep a common set of manifests between them, using kustomize to patch values specific for the target clusters.

 This is very much WIP.

 ## How it works

-Uses [FluxCD](https://fluxcd.io/docs/) to "synchronise" manifests in this repo to local Pi cluster.
-The cluster will eventually be consistent with manifests in this repo.
+Uses [FluxCD](https://fluxcd.io/docs/) to "synchronise" manifests in this repo to local Pi clusters.
+Each cluster will eventually be consistent with manifests in this repo.

 ## Configuration